Cooking in The Keys

 • In a large mixing bowl, toss broccoli with oil, salt, and pepper.

-• Spread broccoli in a single layer on the baking sheet.
+• Spread broccoli in a single layer on the baking sheet with the cut (flat side) face down.

 • Roast 20 minutes or until the edges are crispy.
 There is no need to flip the pieces while they roast.